Abhinav-CHD/Notes/README.md

 ## Installation
-Make sure you have Node v18 or later install on your system Clone the repository and then execute the following commands.
+Make sure you have Node v18 or later install on your system<br>
+Clone the repository and then execute the following commands.
 ```sh
 cd Notes